RPiks/pico-WSPR-tx/README.md

 The GPS reference is used to compensate Pico's clock drift.
 GPS is also used to schedule WSPR transmissions.

 ![image](https://github.com/RPiks/pico-WSPR-tx/assets/47501785/3f835a9d-fa42-4eb8-ba93-ea72033d9e62)
 The example of this WSPR beacon (QRPX power level) reception.
-Max QRB is ~3400 km.
+Last max QRB is ~3400 km on 40m band.

 ![image](https://github.com/RPiks/pico-WSPR-tx/assets/47501785/a86280b9-71cb-4bb2-8b3c-0e33d2499aca)
 High spectrum quality and less than 1Hz frequency drift.